kausalflow/tools/content/submit.md

 {{< typeform-button >}}

 We pull data from this form automatically and create a [Pull Request on GitHub](https://github.com/kausalflow/tools/pulls).
+Not every tool will be merged.
+The unmerged tools will be shown in the list of [PRs](https://github.com/kausalflow/tools/pulls).

 ## OR Create a Pull Request on GitHub